spatel03/covid202/week-10.md

 ### Do this before the end of the week

-- Create a Twitter account to use for class.
-You _can use an existing account_ if you want to -- you won't have to post anything to Twitter unless you decide on doing a project that posts things to Twitter (e.g., creating a Twitter bot.)
+- [Create a Twitter account to use for class.](https://twitter.com/i/flow/signup) You _can use an existing account if you want_ -- you won't have to post anything to Twitter unless you decide on doing a project that posts things to Twitter (e.g., creating a Twitter bot.)
 - Complete the weekly self-assessment questions.
 - Post your questions to the Slack Q&A channel.
 - Prepare for next week.